gw-odw/odw-2022/setup.md

   `ipython kernel install --user --name=igwn-py39`

+- For Windows users working with WSL, a change is needed to access the notebook.
+Run `jupyter notebook --generate-config` to generate the file ~/.jupyter/jupyter_notebook_config.py In the file ~/.jupyter/jupyter_notebook_config.py change the following line:
+    # c.NotebookApp.use_redirect_file = True
+to
+    # c.NotebookApp.use_redirect_file = False

 9. Start the Jupyter notebook server <br/>
   `jupyter notebook` and select the kernel `igwn-py39` if this is not done by default.